 After probably a hundred hours of shortlisting b&bs, I decided on staying a few nights at The Stag at Stow for a luxury end to our summer holiday.
-The woods and fabrics were the aesthetic I was searching for, and the pub beckoned me in with long rustic fingers.
+The woods and fabrics were the aesthetic I was searching for.
+Yes, pub beckoned me in with long rustic fingers.

 When we arrived, I was taken aback by its size.
 Instead of being the tiny pub I expected, Stag at Stow is enormous, and seems to stretch across an entire half of Stow on the Wold’s square.
 It’s built in the same honey brick as the rest of the Cotswolds, and the keepers have added a tasteful grey to the wooden window frames and large doors.

 Our room was Number 10 – located at the top of the stairs in the next door building.
 We were in the attic, so our ceiling was angled, with exposed beams.
-The interior bathroom wall was panelled with wood, like the headboard, which gave the room a rather dark, but rustic appearance, embellished with tartan patterned decor.
+The interior bathroom wall and headboard were panelled with wood, which gave the room a rather dark, but rustic appearance.

 Inside the bathroom, which did feel like I was entering a secret room every time I went in, was the classic wonky floor of an old pub, tasteful ceramics, and a large shower.
 It was clear that housekeeping did an incredible job of keeping the bathroom clean, as there was no evidence of any grime, and each day we returned from adventures to Cotswold Wildlife Park and Avoncroft Building Museum, we found the room bone dry and sparkling.